Manyan06/ToDo-Webapp/README.md

-This is a simple and user-friendly To-Do web application with Firebase authentication and Firestore database integration.
-Users can add & view their tasks across different categories — All Tasks, Due Tasks and Completed Tasks.
+This is a simple and user-friendly To-Do web application with Firebase authentication .
+Users can add & view their tasks.